Noise Levels in Emerald Hills, San Diego, CA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Northern Emerald Hills sounds about 78% louder than Eastern Emerald Hills to the human ear, a 8.3 dBA gap.
+To the human ear, noise in southeastern Emerald Hills sounds about 37% louder than in southwestern Emerald Hills, a 4.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Martin Luther King Jr Fwy do you need to be?